Fitness to Study Appendices

 These Standing Orders should be read in conjunction with the General Committee section of Standing Orders available on the University's website.

-- Deputy Academic Registrar, or their delegated nominee (Chair)
+- The Director of Student Support and Wellbeing, or their delegated nominee (Chair)

 - The Head of the Counselling Service